StructureGenerator/StructureGenerator.github.io/README.md

 If you use `surge`, please cite:

-Brendan D. McKay1, Mehmet Aziz Yirik and Christoph Steinbeck, SURGE - A Fast Open-Source Chemical Graph Generator, submitted
+Brendan D. McKay, Mehmet Aziz Yirik and Christoph Steinbeck, SURGE - A Fast Open-Source Chemical Graph Generator, submitted

 ## Usage
 Surge is a command line tool.
 Running `surge -u C10H16O` will generate the 452458 isomers of C<sub>10</sub>H<sub>16</sub>O in 0.1s on some vanilla flavor year-2021 PC.
 Running `surge -S C10H16O` outputs those structures in SMILES format.
 You can either use `surge -S C10H16O > myresults.smi` to redirect the output into a result file, or use the `-o`switch to provide a filename.
 Further formats supported are SD Files (SDF) and a concise Surge-specific format.